 Scrumptious yet easy vegan carrot cake cupcakes with lots of beautiful spices, walnut pieces and the dreamiest dairy-free cream cheese frosting.
 Just like your corner bakery!

 The cupcake portion can be made refined sugar-free and gluten-free.
-If you're a frosting-less kind of person, make my vegan carrot muffins instead!
+Alternatively, check out my vegan carrot muffins, vegan carrot cake or vegan carrot cake loaf.

 Easy vegan carrot cake cupakes with cream cheese frosting on cake stand.